Skip to content

 fetch_monthly_account_cost_usage list

 List of cost data dictionaries as returned by monthly_account_cost_export().
-Each dictionary should contain: - time_period (dict): With 'Start' and 'End' keys - [] (str): AWS account ID | service name - account_cost (str): Cost amount as string
+Each dictionary should contain: - time_period (dict): With 'Start' and 'End' keys - ID : AWS account ID, service name, purchase type name, usage type name. - GROUPBY_FILTER (str): Grouping filter used in the query, e.g., 'Account', 'Service', etc. - COST (float): The cost associated with the ID for the given time period.

 required